Take your time with weight loss medication and understand BMI or the doctor’s advice.

 What are the Health Risks of Being Overweight and Obese?

 Most people are aware that being overweight or obese is unhealthy.
-If you are currently overweight, losing enough weight to put you at a healthy BMI is key to staving off illness and prolonging your life.
+If you are overweight, losing enough Weight to achieve a healthy BMI is key to staving off illness and prolonging your life.

 Once you achieve a BMI that indicates obesity, you open yourself up to a host of weight-related illnesses.
-In fact, there are over sixty comorbidities to obesity you could be at risk from by maintaining an elevated BMI.
+There are over sixty comorbidities to obesity you could be at risk from by maintaining an elevated BMI.

 Obesity-linked diseases and health conditions include high blood pressure (hypertension), high cholesterol, type 2 diabetes, gallbladder disease, sleep apnea, chronic inflammation, and several cancers.

 You are even at an increased risk for all causes of death.
-By losing weight, you can eliminate the risks of these ailments.
-Some people find that losing their excess weight alleviates symptoms from many of these ailments, such as type 2 diabetes and others.
+By losing Weight, you can eliminate the risks of these ailments.
+Some people find that losing excess Weight alleviates symptoms from many ailments, such as type 2 diabetes.